DanielNuOrt/SQL-Rockbuster/README.md

-# SQL-projects
+# SQL-Rockbuster
-SQL scripts for Data analysis
+SQL code for project analysing rentals at a fictional film rental company